The following roads will be closed from 9:30 am to 4:00 pm:

 May I donate to this event or become a sponsor?

 Yes!
-Ride the Drive graciously accepts online monetary donations and sponsorships through our Madison Parks Foundation.
+Ride the Drive graciously accepts online monetary donations through our Madison Parks Foundation.
 Please add Ride the Drive 2018 as the "In honor of" recipient.
+If you're interested in sponsorship opportunities, contact firstname.lastname@example.org

 Is the event rain or shine?